 The Project is subject to review under California Environmental Quality Act (CEQA), and the City of Los Angeles, Department of City Planning (City Planning) is the lead CEQA agency.
-The following study was conducted to analyze the potential for impacts to archaeological resources in the Project Site in accordance with Section 15064.5 in Title 14 of the California Code of Regulations, and the significance thresholds in Appendix G of CEQA Guidelines.
-This report documents the methods and results of a confidential records search of the California Native American Heritage Commission (NAHC), and archival research used to evaluate the presence or likelihood of archaeological resources within the Project Site.
+The results of this study are intended to provide a factual basis on which the potential for impacts to tribal cultural resources can be determined in accordance with the significance thresholds in Appendix G of the CEQA Guidelines (California Code of Regulations, Title 14).
+This report documents the methods and results of a confidential records search of the California Historical Resources Information System, a search of the Sacred Lands File (SLF) through the California Native American Heritage Commission (NAHC), and archival research used to evaluate the presence or likelihood of archaeological resources within the Project Site.
 As part of City Planning's compliance with Public Resources Code 21080.3.1, certain California Native American tribes are required to be notified and may request consultation.
 All outreach and consultation with California Native American tribes is limited to those being notified as a part of City Planning's regulatory compliance.
-This process is ongoing; thus, SWCA has not analyzed or otherwise considered information or recommendations put forward by tribal parties during consultation.
+This process is still ongoing, but information submitted by one tribal organization was reviewed and analyzed herein.

-Dates of Investigation: SWCA requested a search of the Sacred Lands File (SLF) and list of Native American contacts from the California Native American Heritage Commission (NAHC) on May 2, 2023.
-The NAHC emailed a response on May 24, 2023, indicating that the SLF search was completed with negative results.
+Dates of Investigation: SWCA requested a search of the SLF and list of Native American contacts from the California NAHC on April 10, 2023.
+The NAHC emailed a response on April 18, 2023, indicating that the SLF search was completed with negative results.
 The NAHC also provided a contact list of nine Native American tribes that may have knowledge of cultural resources in or near the Project Site.
-SWCA received the results of a California Historical Resources Information System (CHRIS) records search (within a 0.8-kilometer [km] [0.5-mile] radius) from the South Central Coastal Information Center (SCCIC) at California State University, Fullerton, on June 2, 2023.
+SWCA received the results of a California Historical Resources Information System records search (within a 0.8-km [0.5-mile] radius) from the South Central Coastal Information Center at California State University, Fullerton, on May 2, 2023.